RaffaeleSgarro/raffaelesgarro.github.io/README.md

 # Development

-This blog is developed with Hugo and uses the hyde-y theme.
+This blog is developed with [Hugo V.0.19](https://github.com/gohugoio/hugo/releases/tag/v0.19) and uses the hyde-y theme.
 To start the server:

     hugo server -w